 Couples therapy is also a good idea for situations in which only one party is experiencing drug addiction.
 This can help the partner understand the triggers and the underlying causes of substance abuse and addiction.
 Increased understanding and empathy can help strengthen the bond and enforce a positive role as a key member of one’s support network.

 Whether one enters treatment alone or with a partner, it is important to maintain sobriety as a priority.
 Recovery is a personal journey of self-discovery and growth.
 Though couples drug rehab provides the opportunity to travel the path of recovery together, the commitment to sobriety must still come from within.

-While entering treatment as a couple can make the process feel less intimidating, it’s vital to maintain a focus on individual care for lasting success.
+While entering substance abuse treatment as a couple can make the process feel less intimidating, it’s vital to maintain a focus on individual care for lasting success.
 Tying one’s sobriety too closely to another person may have the adverse effect of triggering relapse — especially if one person stumbles or the relationship ends.
 Instead, couples seeking addiction treatment together should act as support for each other while maintaining a focus on their individual recovery.

 Rehab for couples has the same essential components as individual addiction treatment with supplemental couples’ counseling and resources.
 Each individual receives a personalized care regimen suited to their needs.
 This ensures both partners are able to address the deeper rooted causes of their addiction and work toward their own recovery goals.
 By taking the time to focus inward on self-awareness and improvement, couples are then able to work together toward being better for each other as well.